 I'm involved in the following OpenStack projects: Nova,Glance,Keystone,Horizon,Quantum,Cinder,Ceilometer,Openstack-manuals

-As the individual director and Intel employee, I worked with my teammates to grow cloud business by aligning and landing Intel's cloud for all strategy, and closely worked with our partners and supported our customers to accelerate OpenStack adoptions in China.
+As the individual director and Intel employee, I worked with my teammates to grow cloud business by aligning and landing Intel's strategy on enterprise readiness, and closely worked with our partners and supported our customers to accelerate OpenStack adoptions in China.
+Now with my knowledge and experience on OpenStack, I am hoping to work with my teammates to empower cloud industry's booming innovations, bring cloudification to the Telco area, accelerate NFV transformation and realize 5G soon, based on OpenStack.

 My experience includes:

-- Contributed the code and managed my team to work with the community and contribute a lot of features to OpenStack upstream, including Enhanced Platform Awareness (EPA), Utilization Based Scheduling (UBS), physical host monitoring, open attestation, Swift storage encryption, Cinder encryption volume, Nova scheduling enhancements, rolling upgrades, etc.
+- Contributed the code, managed my team to work with the community and contribute a lot of advanced features to OpenStack upstream, including Enhanced Platform Awareness (EPA), Utilization Based Scheduling (UBS), physical host monitoring, open attestation for trusted computing, Swift storage encryption, Cinder encryption volume, rolling upgrades, etc..

-- Hosted a few meetups in Shanghai China, delivered many OpenStack presentations and exprience sharings on different occasions since 2014, and voluneered to co-organized the first OpenStack Days China in 2016 which was the largest OpenStack Days event in the history so far.
-It created a new growing momentum of OpenStack in China by attracting 2405 onsite attendees and many customers like China Mobile, China Telecom, UnionPay, State Grid, DongFeng Motor, Ctrip.com etc.
+- Hosted a few meetups in Shanghai as a core member of OpenStack user group in China, delivered many OpenStack presentations and exprience sharings on different occasions since 2014, and volunteered to co-organize OpenStack Days China events in Beijing.
+It created a new growing momentum of OpenStack in China by attracting thousands of onsite attendees and customers like China Mobile, China Telecom, China UnionPay, China Railway, etc.

-- Led my team in China to collaborate closely with the Chinese community including our partners and our customers to upstream features together, support them on techniques, build OpenStack case studies, and convince more customers to choose or transition to OpenStack.
+- Led my team in China to collaborate closely with the Chinese community, containing our partners and our customers to upstream features together, improve its stability, scalability, security, simplicity, interoperability & performance, support them on techniques, build OpenStack case studies, and convince more customers to adopt or transition to OpenStack.

-- Led the team and co-authored a book OpenStack Design and Implementation in May 2015, and it was printed 11,000 copies by now, and right now on the second edition.
+- Led the team and co-authored a book called OpenStack Design and Implementation in May 2015, right now the second edition was published, and in total 20K+ copies were sold out.

-The above experience already prepared for my role and was what I did as the role of a board member, China is identified as the #1 growth market of OpenStack in 2017.
-As a board member located in China, I believe I can do more for OpenStack community next year.
+The above experience already prepared for my role and was what I did as the role of a board member, China is identified as the #1 growth market of OpenStack in 2017, and is continuing growth at least by 2020 per estimation of the 3rd party research institute.
+As a board member located in China, I believe I can do more in NFV and 5G for OpenStack next year.

 OpenStack success means several aspects, from my point of view.

-- OpenStack is widely adopted as cloud solutions in many industries, such as Telco, banking, retails, enterprises especially state-owned enterprises in PRC.
+- OpenStack is widely adopted as a predominant open source cloud solution in many industries, such as Telco, banking, retails, enterprises especially state-owned enterprises in China.
 Therefore, use case sharing for OpenStack promotion is paramount for its spread.

 - Keep OpenStack OPEN always: Open source, open community, open development, open design and open mind.
 Meanwhile, move everything forward and grow OpenStack maturity with democracy being handled gracefully.